tel: +48 22 499 98 98

 kg/mm²

-In terms of safety, there are many recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
+In terms of safety, there are several recommendations regarding the use of these magnets.
+They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
 Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages as well as disadvantages of neodymium magnets NdFeB.